Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/UI troubleshooting.md

     - When pressing the button on the HAT, does the blue LED show up?
 If not, installation may have failed.
 See notes [here](/user-guide/software-set-up#my-leader-pioreactor-never-flashes-the-blue-led).
     - In your Raspberry Pi Imager settings, confirm that you clicked "Set username and password", and used the username `pioreactor`.
 If not, try [reinstalling the image](/user-guide/software-set-up#setting-up-your-raspberry-pis-sd-card).
  - Are you on an older Windows machine?
 You may need to install a DNS [service](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview#microsoft-windows-914263-8), but also see workarounds [here](https://github.com/OutsourcedGuru/octoprint-name-resolution-hacks).
- - Try SSHing in and restarting the webserver: `sudo systemctl restart lighttpd.service && sudo systemctl status lighttpd.service`.
+ - Try SSHing in and restarting the webserver: `sudo systemctl restart lighttpd.service && sudo systemctl status lighttpd.service` <CopyToClipboardButton content="sudo systemctl restart lighttpd.service && sudo systemctl status lighttpd.service" label="Copy" style={{ marginLeft: '0.5rem' }} />.

 ### No information is shown on the Inventory page / no green dot / no response when I click some buttons.